mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 Conversion between formats
 --------------------------

-.. warning:: The interface is being extended to provide a simple interface
+.. warning:: The interface is being extended to provide a simple graphical
-             to convert between different image formats for convenience and interoperability with third party tools.
+             interface to convert between different image formats for convenience and interoperability with third party tools.
              This is work in progress as support for new formats is being integrated.